Eclipse e4 notes. Just some notes about Eclipse 4 for my personal use.

 false |

-This plugin contains a /css folder which contains the style sheets for the individual platforms (os based).
+This plug-in contains a /css folder that contains the style sheets for the individual platforms (os based).

-Create a plug-in project (no activator required) which has a dependency to the org.eclipse.e4.ui.css.swt.theme
+Create a plug-in project (no activator required) which has a dependency on the org.eclipse.e4.ui.css.swt.theme plug-in.

 Create a CSS file and point the theme to this file.